jjv360/tizenim/README.md

 This tool allows you to write Tizen watch apps for the Samsung Galaxy watches using Nim.

-> Make sure the Samsung Certificate Extension and Samsung Wearable Extension are installed, and that you've created a **Samsung** certificate in the Certificate Manager!
-It must be a **Samsung** certificate.
+> Make sure your Tizen environment is set up correctly for building native applications.
+There are some guides [here](https://developer.tizen.org/dev-guide/training/native-app/en/wearable_native/index.html).

 ## Installation